George Washington (inventor): Personal life

 After his coffee business was established in 1910, Washington resided at a Park Slope mansion, occupying half of a city block, at 47 Prospect Park West in Brooklyn, and also at an 18-bedroom country home, later known as "Washington Lodge", on a 40-acre waterfront estate at 287 South Country Road in Brookhaven, New York, near Bellport in Suffolk County, which included the largest concrete swimming pool in New York at the time.
-Two attempted sales of the property, one in May 1926 for $150,000 and another in 1927, fell through."Big Bellport Sale", The New York Times, May 23, 1926.
+Two attempted sales of the property, one in May 1926 for $150,000 and another in 1927, fell through.
 In 1938, Washington's younger sister, Mrs. Kenneth Merkel, along with her husband and son, moved to the estate on South Country Road.
 George Washington continued to own his estate until January 1943 when it was sold to Nathan Edelstein.
 The Washington Lodge was then operated as a hotel and restaurant, and large wedding receptions were held there.
 Washington Lodge was sold to Murray Wunderlich in 1950 and after 1952 was operated as a children's camp.
 In 1959, there was an attempt to have the estate rezoned so that it could again be used for a hotel.
 The Washington Lodge was sold to the Catholic Marist Brothers of the Schools as a summer retreat in 1960, and beginning in September 1970 was leased to the Bay Community School during the school year.
 Recently, the Washington Lodge estate was divided, and there have been conservation projects by local nonprofits and Bellport resident Isabella Rossellini.
 The Washington Lodge still stands, and is being used and restored by the Center for Environmental Education and Discovery, a nature center.